CACFP Administrative Manual Section 10.1

 Supper: 5:00 p.m. to 7:00 p.m.

-When an CACFP Operator serves a snack between meals, a minimum of two hours must elapse between the beginning of one service and the beginning of the next (i.e., between the beginning of breakfast and the beginning of a morning snack).
+When a CACFP Operator serves a snack between meals, a minimum of two hours should elapse between the beginning of one service and the beginning of the next (i.e., between the beginning of breakfast and the beginning of a morning snack).
 However, when snacks are not served between meals, a minimum of three hours must elapse between the beginning of one meal and the next.
-Infants (up to one year of age) must be served at a time consistent with the meal schedule.
+Infants (up to one year of age) should be served at a time consistent with the meal schedule.

 In some cases, CACFP Operators may serve meals and snacks to multiple sets of children throughout the day.
-If this is the case, CACFP Operator must note that they have shifts of care on their CNIPS application.
-For further guidance, please contact your CACFP Specialist.
-A list of program specialists by county can be found on the CACFP Contact List web page.
+If this is the case, CACFP Operators must note that they have shifts of care on their CNIPS site application.

 Meal Duration